AlexMercedCoder/tutorialblog/content/blog/2023/6/06-file-encryption-overview.md

 **AES (Advanced Encryption Standard)**:

 Meet the rockstar of encryption algorithms!
-AES is the Tom Hanks of the encryption world—trusted, respected, and loved by all.
-It comes in different key sizes—128, 192, and 256 bits—and is the go-to choice for many governments and security experts.
+AES is the Tom Hanks of the encryption world: trusted, respected, and loved by all.
+It comes in different key sizes, 128, 192, and 256 bits - and is the go-to choice for many governments and security experts.
 It's like an impenetrable fortress that laughs at hackers' feeble attempts to crack its code.

 **MD5 (Message Digest Algorithm 5)**: